frame (summer school)

 Each workshop is limited to 20 guests

 A two-hour hands-on live table read by Detroit Public Theatre actors.
-Enjoy a welcome cocktail on the house to get all-loosened up!
+Plan on a light dinner, a welcome cocktail, birthday cake of your very own, and script exploration and a Q&A with the DPT founders on the journey to Broadway.

 ++ a-la-carte beer, wine ++ frame cocktails